Active-Active vs. Active-Passive High-Availability Clustering

 Active-Active High Availability Cluster

-An active-active cluster is typically made up of at least two nodes, both actively running the same kind of service simultaneously.
-The main purpose of an active-active cluster is to achieve load balancing.
-Load balancing distributes workloads across all nodes in order to prevent any single node from getting overloaded.
-Because there are more nodes available to serve, there will also be a marked improvement in throughput and response times.
+An active-active cluster typically comprises at least two nodes, both actively running the same kind of service simultaneously.
+The primary purpose of an active-active cluster is to achieve load balancing.
+Load balancing distributes workloads across all nodes to prevent any single node from getting overloaded.
+Because more nodes are available to serve, there will also be a marked improvement in throughput and response times.

-The set up below, which consists of a load balancer and two HTTP servers (ex. two nodes), is an example of this type of HA cluster configuration.
-Instead of connecting directly to an HTTP server, web clients go through the load balancer, which in turn connects each client to any of the HTTP servers behind it.
+The setup below, which consists of a load balancer and two HTTP servers (ex., two nodes), is an example of this type of HA cluster configuration.
+Instead of connecting directly to an HTTP server, web clients go through the load balancer, which connects each client to any of the HTTP servers behind it.

 Active-Active